zoekirsh/ruby-enumerables-cartoon-collections-lab-part-2-sfo01-seng-ft-111620/README.md

 ## Conclusion

-Enumerables allow for a succinct way to perform work related to a collection of values.
+Enumerables allow for a concise way to perform work related to a collection of values.
 With them, we can draw useful insights out of data, distilling a collection down into a single value.
 Sometimes, we might want to transform data
 - reorganize it into a more useful format.
 We can do all of these things with Enumerables.

 We encourage you to expand your vocabulary and check out the Enumerables that we are not able to practice.
-Methods like `select` and `uniq` can be extremely useful as we dive into more complex data structures.
+Methods like `select` and `uniq` can be handy as we dive into more complex data structures.

 ## Resources